nicola/nicola.github.io/about/index.md

 He started writing code when he was very young.
 He was __14__ when he started the petition _“Linux in Italian Schools”_, converting schools to use Open Source Software; __16__, when he started the _BuddyPress’ developers community_ - an open source platform for federated social networks; __17__, when he made one of the first unofficial Twitter buttons (two years before they came out); __18__, he wrote software for Social Network analysis used by Telecom Italia that awarded him two research grants.
 The latter was key for his exposure; all of a sudden he was traveling around Europe, gave a *TEDx* and appeared *Italian Wired Top 10 under 25*.
 At __21__ left his undergraduate college one year before graduation to join MIT determined to work on re-decentralizing the Web after his experience in Mozilla.

-At __23__ he participated in the design of Filecoin, which raised over 200M dollars.
+At __23__ he participated in the design of Filecoin.
 He is interested in designing and building decentralized infrastructure.

 ## Publications
 {% marginfigure ../assets/img/avatar-2020.jpg '2020 by [Virginia Alonso](http://virginialonso.com)' %}